Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \section{PLM/LLM-Driven QE Techniques}

-Modern query expansion revisits a classic idea—add missing evidence to a query—under the lens of PLMs and LLMs.
-What changes in the LLM era is not the goal but \textit{where} and \textit{how} the additional signal is injected: into the query’s vector representation, into a curated set of explicit terms or spans, or into freshly produced text that stands in for what the user might have asked if they had been more specific.
-Equally important are the choices of \textit{grounding} (does expansion come from the corpus or from a model’s world knowledge?), \textit{learning regime} (prompt-only vs.\ alignment and distillation), and \textit{interaction pattern} (single shot vs.\ feedback-in-the-loop).
+Modern query expansion revisits a classic idea---add missing evidence to a query---under the lens of PLMs and LLMs.
+What changes in the LLM era is not the goal but where and how the additional signal is injected: into the query’s vector representation, into a curated set of explicit terms or spans, or into freshly produced text that stands in for what the user might have asked if they had been more specific.
+Equally important are choices about grounding, i.e., whether expansion is anchored in the corpus or relies on a model’s world knowledge, as well as the learning regime (prompt-only versus alignment and distillation) and the interaction pattern (single shot versus feedback in the loop).

-\paragraph{Our organizing view} We structure the literature along four complementary axes that unify ``traditional'' QE with PLM/LLM-based methods.
+We structure the literature along four complementary axes that unify "traditional" QE with PLM/LLM-based methods.